-Today, many zoos around the world house polar bears that live in well-designed exhibits far different from the concrete cages of the past.
-Modern exhibits include rushing waterfalls, chilled pools stocked with fish, enormous swimming pools, and gravel pits where the bears can dig.
+Most modern zoos and aquariums have come a long way from the concrete cages of the past, housing polar bears in well-designed exhibits that include rushing waterfalls, chilled pools stocked with fish, enormous swimming pools, and shallow streams.
+They also provide natural substrates like grass and mulch and gravel pits where bears can dig.

 - Social groupings appropriate to sex and age classes